-So is it worth your time and place in 2020 among your solid performance basketball shoe rotation?
-That’s what we’re going to find out today – I’ll be breaking down the shoe’s fit & comfort aspects, break down the on-court performance, examine the shoe’s value for the price and also determine if it’s worth over the latest D Rose 10.
+Is it worth your time in 2022 (and beyond) among your solid performance basketball shoe rotation?
+That’s what we’re going to find out today – I’ll be breaking down the shoe’s fit & comfort aspects, on-court performance, examining the shoe’s value for the price, and determining if it’s worth over the latest D Rose 10.

 Model: Adidas D Rose 9

 Weight: 14.95 oz / 424 g. (size 9.5 US)